ritikZangoh/content-generator/README.md

-# Document Based QA Chat Bot
+# Document Based Content Generation Bot

 Our company specializes in providing a web application that allows users to generate dynamic content that can be embedded on their own websites.
 This content generation capability is a valuable tool for users who want to engage their website visitors with real-time content, provide personalized responses, or enhance their site's interactivity.